 A highlight for Andy in 2015 was the invitation from Crescendo International to lead the Jazz Program/Faculty at the Crescendo Summer Institute in Tokaj, Hungary.
 While in Europe Andy performed in Churches and Jazz venues in Berlin, Karlsruhe and Basel.
 Extensive preparations were made for the inaugural Crescendo Summer Institute in South Africa for 2016.

 2016 began with an exciting recording project with vocalist Janna Seeley, a bit of this.
 Andy led the Jazz Program in Cape Town; teaching, mentoring and performing alongside students and teachers from over 15 countries.
 This work with Crescendo International has continued with Andy leading the jazz program at the Crescendo Summer Institute in Hungary each year.

 > Back to top <

 Andy Vance - Christian Biog

 Andy Vance is a Christian artist.
-He is a member of the Creative Arts Team at NewHope Baptist Church in Melbourne.
+He has been a member of the Creative Arts Team at NewHope Baptist Church in Melbourne for 15 years.
 Andy is involved in many areas of music ministry as a solo pianist and with his band.
 He is invited to play at Church services, concerts, outreach and fundraising events across Australia.
 He has been the pianist in the “Come Celebrate” Community Carols initiative with the Whitehorse Council, from 2006 – 2008, composing music for this special event.
 Andy was the featured artist at the 2008 CMA (Christian Media Association) Conference at the Gold Coast.

 For a number of years, Andy was a performing artist for CBM, playing and speaking at events in cities and regional centres.
 This global organization assists people with disabilities in developing countries through special projects specific to communities and individuals in need.
 Because Andy himself is legally blind, his role with CBM was used as a platform to use his musical gifts for entertaining audiences while raising a greater awareness of the important work of CBM Australia.

 > Back to top <